eshaanjoshi/eshaanjoshi.github.io/experiences.markdown

 ## My Writing

 I'm currently published consistently in The Tartan.
 I contribute to the News section, focusing on foreign policy and politics, as well as contributing to Forum, The Tartan's opinion section.
 I also pen the weekly satire column "Foul Play", which makes a mockery of whatever big news in going in sports at the time.

 ## CMU Readme

 I'm the Editor-in-Chief of a satire magazine, Readme.
-As of the updating of this page, we are currently in progress of printing issue #1.
+We're slated to publish biweekly, and we've met our deadlines.
+The official readme website is currently still in progress.